Alumni Associate Research Fellows

 Nicole Grajewski, 2019

-Research Topic: Iranian Foreign Policy in Central Asia
+Research Title: Iranian Foreign Policy in Central Asia

 Nicole Grajewski is a DPhil (PhD) candidate in International Relations at the University of Oxford, where her doctoral dissertation focuses on the place of Iran within Russian discourses about international order, as well as the divergences and convergences in Russian and Iranian approaches to international relations.
 She received her MPhil degree in Russian and East European Studies from Oxford and completed her dissertation on Russian foreign policy towards Iran during regional military interventions.
 Prior to Oxford, Nicole graduated from the George Washington University’s Elliott School of International Affairs with an honors degree in International Affairs, Security Policy and Middle Eastern Studies.
 Nicole has also worked for CNN, the U.S. Department of State, the U.S. House of Representatives, and the Hudson Institute.
 Her research at the OSCE Academy examines the underlying factors shaping Iranian foreign policy in Central Asia, as well as Tehran’s bilateral and multilateral engagement with regional actors.
 Additionally, her research project seeks to identify Tehran’s perspective on Central Asian regional order by identifying the country’s security, political, cultural, economic interests and its normative approaches within the region.